 Activities: Tent camping, RV camping, boating, fishing, family reunions, elk viewing and picnicking.

-ATTENTION! - (May 7, 2014) there is no potable water available at Kipp until further notice due to river ice flow damage.
+ATTENTION! - (March 1, 2015) there is no potable water available at Kipp until further notice.
 Kipp visitors should bring enough potable water to sustain them for the duration of their visit.
 For the most current status, call (406) 538-1900.

 Facilities: Of the 34 campsites, 19 are considered single units and 15 are multi-group campsites.
 Each campsite has a concrete picnic table and fire ring, and all are accessible.